Communicating with parents

 A weekly newsletter

 This is sent to parents every Friday via parentapps, our communication App..
-Paper copies are available from the office.
+Paper copies are available from the office on request..

 All parents receive a copy of our homework policy in the induction pack which explains the daily, weekly and ongoing homework for each year group.